 Permanent separation from the University.
 The student is banned from university property and the student's presence at any University-sponsored activity or event is prohibited.
 This action may be enforced with a trespass action as necessary.
 This sanction will be noted as a Conduct Expulsion on the student's official academic transcript.

 Separation from the University for a specified minimum period of time, after which the student is eligible to return.
 Eligibility may be contingent upon satisfaction of specific conditions noted at the time of suspension.
-The student is required to vacate campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Judicial Affairs.
+The student is required to vacate campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Student Engagement & Development.
 During the suspension period, the student is banned from university property, functions, events and activities without prior written approval from the Director of Student Engagement & Development.
 This sanction may be enforced with a trespass action as necessary.
 This sanction will be noted as a Conduct Suspension on the student's official academic transcript.

 The student is put on official notice that, should further violations of University policies occur during a specified probationary period, the student may face suspension or expulsion.
 Regular probationary meetings may also be imposed.

 An official written notice that the student has violated University Policies and/or rules and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the University.

-The diagram below provides an overview of the process that is used by the Office of Judicial Affairs from the time that a report of an alleged violation is received until the case is closed.
+The diagram below provides an overview of the process that is used by the Office of Student Conduct & Community Development from the time that a report of an alleged violation is received until the case is closed.

 Clarion University of Pennsylvania recognizes that students, parents, guardians, and the university are in a partnership in which each has the responsibility to promote a healthy and productive educational experience.